The Old Custom House, Dublin: Commissioning and construction

 The Custom House became a focal point of commercial and leisure activity in Dublin, with visitors from Great Britain encouraged "to stay at one of the coffee-houses in Essex Street, by the Custom House" after their 10-12 hour journey across the Irish Sea from Holyhead to Ringsend.

 The building was accessible via steps from Essex Bridge, and an archway leading to and from Essex Street to the south.
-It's principal entrances were in Temple Bar and Essex Street (exactly opposite the entrance to Crampton Court which was the most direct route to Dublin Castle).
+Its principal entrances were in Temple Bar and Essex Street (exactly opposite the entrance to Crampton Court which was the most direct route to Dublin Castle).
 The importance of the site in the mid-eighteenth century is evidenced in John Rocque's 1756 map, An Exact Survey of the City and Suburbs of Dublin in which numerous vessels can be seen lining Custom House Quay, and the entirety of the river eastwards.
 Goods from merchant vessels were offloaded with cranes and processed on the quay, with warehouses built behind and adjacent to the building to store them.
 Shops, taverns, coffee houses, printers, publishers, theatres and brothels proliferated in the area with the increase of trade and mercantile activity.

+David Alfred Chart, in his 1907 publication The Story of Dublin, gives an impression of the area surrounding the old Custom House at the time:

+Crampton Court, near the Empire Theatre, was the unofficial 'Change of Dublin, before the regular Exchange, which is now the City Hall, was erected (in 1779).
+The old Custom House was close at hand, and vessels were moored along the quays, to which these northward turnings off Dame Street lead.
+The merchants found Crampton Court a convenient place in which to meet and make their bargains.
+In fact, they were somewhat loath to leave their alley, even when a proper building was provided for them.

 Such was the importance of the Custom House, the Privy Council of Ireland (the institution within the Dublin Castle administration which exercised formal executive power in conjunction with the chief governor of Ireland, met for a number of years in rooms within it.

+In 1764, John Bush, an English traveller, visited Dublin and made the following observations about the state of trade on the river: